w3c/wot/minutes/td/20251211/Readme.md

 ### Tooling Updates

-Mahda: I finished doing the core vocubulary definitions.
+Mahda: I finished doing the core vocabulary definitions.
 I also implemented a mechanism to opt-out cross referencing.
 Now same concepts can have a more specific description if they are used in other places.
 You can also define notes.

 Ege: ActionAffordance should be a cross referencing.